jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

   - **road block** means any form of barrier or obstruction preventing or limiting the passage of vehicles
   - **rub-down search** means a search described in sections 85(2), 86, and 87
-  - **search power** , in relation to any provision in this Act, means— (a) every search warrant issued under this Act or an enactment set out in column 2 of the Schedule to which that provision is applied; and
+  - **search power** , in relation to any provision in this Act, means— (a) every search warrant issued under this Act or an enactment set out in column 2 of Schedule 2 to which that provision is applied; and
-    (b) every power, conferred under this Act or an enactment set out in column 2 of the Schedule to which that provision is applied, to enter and search, or enter and inspect or examine (without warrant) any place, vehicle, or other thing, or to search a person
+    (b) every power, conferred under this Act or an enactment set out in column 2 of Schedule 2 to which that provision is applied, to enter and search, or enter and inspect or examine (without warrant) any place, vehicle, or other thing, or to search a person
   - **strip search** means a search where the person conducting the search may require the person being searched to undress, or to remove, raise, lower, or open any item or items of clothing so that the genitals, buttocks, or (in the case of a female) breasts are—
     (a) uncovered; or
     (b) covered only by underclothing